-Christened in the spring of 2010, the Wild Beast is CalArts’ new variable-use, indoor-outdoor music pavilion.
-Named in honor of the seminal work of composer Morton Feldman—who used the term “wild beast” as a metaphor for the ineffable generative force in art—the pavilion houses a highly flexible performance and rehearsal space that will allow the Herb Alpert School of Music at CalArts to better serve its growing student population and present more public concerts.
-Designed by the Culver City architectural firm of Hodgetts + Fung, the 3200-square-foot structure seats 100 when closed; its open-air band-shell configuration accommodates an audience of more than 750.
+Christened in the spring of 2010, the Wild Beast is CalArts’ newest variable-use, indoor-outdoor music pavilion.
+Named in honor of the seminal work of composer Morton Feldman—who used the term “wild beast” as a metaphor for the ineffable generative force in art—the pavilion houses a highly flexible performance and rehearsal space that allows the Herb Alpert School of Music at CalArts to better serve its growing student population and present more public concerts.
+Designed by the Culver City architectural firm of Hodgetts + Fung, the 3,200-square-foot structure seats 100 when closed; its open-air band-shell configuration accommodates an audience of more than 750.

 Roy O. Disney Concert Hall

-Many on-campus performances take place in the Roy O. Disney Music Hall (ROD), a multipurpose space with adaptable acoustics, lighting, and sound features.
+Many on-campus performances take place in the Roy O. Disney Concert Hall (ROD), a multipurpose space with adaptable acoustics, lighting and sound features.
 The ROD supports traditional recitals and concerts as well as multimedia and other experimental presentations.
 The space also doubles as a live recording room, equipped with its own assortment of recording-quality microphones and gear.